thoughtspot/thoughtspot.github.io/_admin/data-modeling/model-geo-data.md

 ---
 title: [Add a geographical data setting]
 summary: Learn how to model your geographical data.
-last_updated: 3/26/2020
+last_updated: 3/27/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Certain attribute columns that contain location data can be used to create Geo maps.
+Certain attribute columns that contain location data can be used to create GeoMaps.
 ThoughtSpot supports Latitude, Longitude, Zip Code, US States, US Counties, Countries, and select international sub-nation regions.

 You can designate a column as `Geo` by editing the **GEO CONFIG** column in the